[Editor’s note: This story was previously published in March 2019. It has since been updated and republished by InvestorPlace staff.]

 It has been a struggle of late for Bassett Furniture (NASDAQ:BSET).
 Torrid growth in the first few years of the decade has slowed to a crawl.
 Retail sales declined in fiscal 2018 (ending November) for the first time since 2011.
 And BSET stock touched a four-year low earlier this month before rebounding modestly in recent sessions.

 And Bassett still has a rock-solid balance sheet.
-It closed FY18 with over $55 million in cash and investments — almost 30% of its market cap.
+It closed FY18 with over $55 million in cash and investments — roughly 30% of its market cap.
 The company paid special dividends back in 2015 and 2016 and could do so again.
 Meanwhile, backing out that cash, BSET trades at about 13x earnings, with those earnings down sharply from recent levels.

 Alphabet (GOOG, GOOGL)